 This medicinal product is subject to additional monitoring.
 This will allow quick identification of new safety information.
-Healthcare professionals are asked to report any suspected adverse reactions.
-See section 4.8 of the Summary of Product Characteristics for how to report adverse reactions.
-Email: UCBCares.UK@UCB.com or 0800 2793177
+Healthcare professionals are advised to report any suspected adverse reactions.

-UK: Adverse events should be reported.
-Reporting forms and information can be found at www.mhra.gov.uk/yellowcard.
+Adverse events should be reported.
+Reporting forms and information can be found at https://yellowcard.mhra.gov.uk/.